Source Code

 folds, providing an honest assessment of the model’s ability to predict

-habitat suitability for the host plant.
+habitat suitability for the host plant on unseen data.

 host_plant_model <- spatialRF::rf_evaluate(